borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] add landing page/anchor links to landing page

-- [x] restructure illustration component to use declarative properties (not index, but tilt, rotation...)

-- [x] rename illustration to planet, with name, satellites and other arguments
+- [x] experiment with `subgrid` in the blog page.
+Works on firefox only

+- [x] consider updating the name of the components. footer -> home, navigation -> galaxy, breadcrumb -> map

-- [x] update illustration/planet in the landing page
+  - [x] update only navigation, given the bespoke nature of the component

-- [ ] consider updating breadcrumb to map, navigation to galaxy.
-Silly, but more appropriate labels.
+  - [x] keep footer and breadcrumb, given the more standard use case

+- [ ] add animation to landing page; consider prefers-reduced motion

 - [ ] create a background for the different sections

 - [ ] create a 404 page with an extra planet and the rocket

+- [ ] fix annoying :hover and :focus state on the footer; does not update

 - [ ] review icon naming convention